4coder-community/4cc/README.md

    1. `$ cd 4cc/code`
    2. `$ ./bin/package-linux.sh`

-3. You can also use the `build-linux.sh` script if you want just build the binaries, this does not copy the default config, fonts and bindings
+3. You can also use the `build-linux.sh` script if you want just build the binaries, same as on Windows
    1. `$ cd 4cc/code`
    2. `$ ./bin/build-linux.sh`